-At Unity, we know building a home can be one of the most important decisions you We have developed this guide to help you better understand how we work with you to design and build a high performance home.
-These ten steps outline the key project phases for planning and building a Unity home.
-Please read through this guide to learn more about how we can make building your home a low stress—and dare we say fun!—process.
+At Unity, we know building a home can be one of the most important decisions you make.
+Decades of experience building homes has helped us understand what clients need and how we can best support them.
+Below are ten steps that outline the key project phases for planning and building a Unity home.

 Step 1: Gather Information About Site, Designs & Budget